 This is another name for competitive advantage or barriers to entry often found in a business plan.
 I was cognizant of the fact that few startups have a true unfair advantage on day one, which means this box would be blank.

 “A true unfair advantage is something that cannot be easily copied or bought.”

 - Jason Cohen

 This box wasn’t intended to discourage you from moving forward on your vision but rather to continually encourage you to work towards finding/building your unfair advantage.
-Once a startup achieves some level of initial success, it is inevitable that competitors and copy-cats will enter the market.
+Once a startup achieves some level of initial success, competitors and copy-cats will inevitably enter the market.
 If you don’t have a defense against them, you stand a real risk of being made extinct by these fast-followers.

 “Perfection is achieved, not when you have nothing left to add, but nothing left to take away”.

 Here is what I took out:

 I felt both these boxes were more “outside-in” (versus entrepreneur) focussed, i.e., they helped outsiders looking in to understand what the startup did.
 I found myself listing things here like “Customer Development,” “Software Development,” “Developers,” etc., that didn’t register high enough on risk to warrant keeping them.